Gabaldonlab/perSVade/README.md

 `python ./scripts/perSVade.py -r <path to the reference genome (fasta)> -o <output_directory> -p <ploidy, 1 or 2> -f1 <forward_reads.fastq.gz> -f2 <reverse_reads.fastq.gz>`

+## Example: running SmallVariant calling and CNV detection for paired-end WGS

+perSVade also includes the possibility of running small variant calling.
+You can do this by skipping SV detection, with a command like:

+`./scripts/perSVade.py --ref reference_genome.fasta --threads 4 -o ./output_directory -f1 reads_FWD.fastq.gz -f2 reads_FWD.fastq.gz --mitochondrial_chromosome chr_mito --mitochondrial_code 3 --gDNA_code 12 -gff features.gff  --run_smallVarsCNV --skip_SVcalling --caller all --coverage 20 --ploidy 2 --remove_smallVarsCNV_nonEssentialFiles`

+Type `./scripts/perSVade.py -h` to understand wahat is the meaning of these options.
+Some important remarks:

+1. `--mitochondrial_code` and `gDNA_code` are the NCBI translation code of your species, check them in https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi .
+Note that they may be wrong sometimes, so that it is good to double check with the literature.
+2. `--mitochondrial_chromosome` is supposed to include the name of the chromosome in the reference genome fasta.
+3. `--run_smallVarsCNV` is the cmd that indicates perSVade to also run smallVariant calling.
+4. `--skip_SVcalling` tells the pipeline to skip the calling of structural variation
+5. `--coverage` is the minimum coverage for a variant to be kept
+6. `--remove_smallVarsCNV_nonEssentialFiles` is useful to clean the output directory from non-essential output files.
+7. You may want to understand what the programs of this pipeline do.
+Check freebayes, bcftools, GATK HaplotypeCaller and ENSEMBL Variant Annotation Predictor.

 ## Method